Back to blog

 This is also the problem that motivated building Tapix -- see Why we're building Tapix for the full context.

-[\#](#the-declarative-alternative "Permalink")The declarative alternative
+#The declarative alternative

 The manual approaches above work.
 They also require hundreds of lines of carefully coordinated code per importer, and every new relationship type means writing more of it.